 The primary source of funding for the ACM Bureau is industry fees for licenses, permits, registrations and tonnage fees under the feed, fertilizer, soil and plant additive, lime, and pesticide programs.
-In addition, the U.S. Environmental Protection Agency and the U.S. Food and Drug Administration also provide some funding to cover annual program expenses.
+In addition, the U.S. Environmental Protection Agency and the U.S. Food and Drug Administration provide some funding to cover annual program expenses.
 The ACM Bureau recognizes this important partnership with industry and the federal government and works hard to maximize the use of this funding for the benefit of the industry, consumers, and the environment.

 Agrichemical Management Fund (ACM Fund)